 - 2 cups plain whole milk yogurt

 - 1 cup milk

 - 1/4 cup blueberries

-Divide half the fruit among 8 1/2-cup popsicle holders.
+- Divide half the fruit among 8 1/2-cup popsicle holders.
 Add 1/4 cup of the yogurt mixture to each popsicle holder, then add the rest of the fruit.
 You’ll need to press the fruit down a bit to distribute it evenly in the popsicle.
 Top off with more yogurt mixture if needed, leaving at least 1/4 inch of space at the top of the popsicle holder because it will expand as it freezes.
-(I use the Tovolo Star Ice Pop Molds, which I like because they're not too big and they have a handy base that fits well in the freezer.)
+I use these Tovolo Star Molds, which I like because they’re not too big and they have a handy base that fits well in the freezer.)